meanjs/mean-seo/README.md

 ========================================================================

 ## Short version

-Forwards any requests from crawlers to a copy that's compiled in the server, on the fly, using Zombie.
+Forwards any [requests from crawlers](https://developers.google.com/webmasters/ajax-crawling/docs/specification) to a compiled page copy using PhantomJS.

-### Longer Version
+## Longer Version

-If you ever tried to make sure your SPA is crawler friendly, you might already know this is a bit of a headache.
-Part of evolving the MEAN stack towards production ready state, the MEAN.js SEO module makes it pretty simple to make sure your MEAN application ready for crawlers coming in.
+If you ever tried to make sure your Angular application is crawler friendly, you might already know this is a bit of a headache.
+Part of evolving the MEAN stack towards production ready state, the MEAN.JS SEO module makes it pretty simple to make sure your MEAN application ready for crawlers coming in.

-In short, what this plugin does is simple: Every time a crawler requests a page, the plugin launches a Zombie.js headless-browser, which then fetches the same page, but makes sure to wait for a while, before serving the fully rendered page back to the server.
+What this plugin does is simple: Every time a crawler requests a page using the *_escaped_fragment_*, the plugin launches a PhantomJS headless-browser, which creates a copy of the page and stores it in cache for future requests.

 In addition, the plugin caches the page for the duration you define, either by saving the pages either to the disk or a to Redis instance (requires installing Redis).

+The cached pages are either saved to disk or to a Redis instance (requires installing Redis).

+## Quick Install
 Here's how to set MEAN-SEO up:

 	var seo = require('mean-seo')({